 - Describe how best to respond to complaints from service users, other practitioners and the family of service users.

 It is a legal requirement that all complaints are listened to and dealt with in a compassionate and timely fashion, as documented in the Health and Social Care Act and CQC’s guidance.
 All care providers must have a complaints system in place so that they can be handled and responded to.
 It must be investigated thoroughly and appropriate action should be taken if any problems are identified.

 Clients Should Know They Can Complain

 We have a complaints policy and procedure, which is available in the employee handbook and online.

 If somebody wishes to make a complaint verbally then you should take as much time as needed to listen to them attentively and be respectful about what they are saying, whilst recording what they are saying on a complaints form.
 Alternatively, if the individual wants to fill in the complaint form themselves, you can simply give them the form.
-Some people may not be able to write their complaint, so assistance should be given.
+Some people may not be able to write their complaints, so assistance should be given.
 You should write their complaint down in their words and not your own.
 If the individual seems uncomfortable with making the complaint to you, then you should advise them that another staff member can take their complaint instead, if they would prefer.

 If the complaint is relatively minor or the complainant has been misinformed, then it may be possible for the first responder to resolve the complaint through explanation, however, the nature of the complaint should still be documented.

 After the complaint has been made and documented, senior staff should be made aware of the complaint so that an investigation can take place.
 The complainant should also be informed about what will happen next.